Clubs & Organizations

 Art Club is a group of students who create art and work on projects of their own choosing to enhance the Academy or the greater WNY community.

-Asian Students In Alliance, A.S.I.A. is an affinity for students of Asian descent at SHA.
+Asian Students In Alliance, A.S.I.A. is an affinity club for students of Asian descent at SHA.
 Throughout the year, our group will design presentations on topics affecting Asian Americans to share with our school community.
 A.S.I.A. is a free space for Asian students to share their experiences and opinions on these topics and provide solutions that benefit our school.

 Black Student Union is a place for Black students to meet, empower and uplift one another, and explore the Black experience both at SHA and as a whole.
 Students socialize, engage in community service, plan school-wide events, and have discussions and conversations about topics relevant to today’s world.